raya77/target.en/help/c-implementing-target/c-implementing-target-for-client-side-web/t-mbox-download/c-target-atjs-implementation/target-atjs-implementation.md

 ---
 keywords: Target Standard;at.js;implementation
-description: Learn how to migrate to at.js, the new implementation library for Adobe Target designed for both typical web implementations and Single Page Applications (SPAs).
+description: Learn how to migrate to at.js, the new implementation library for Adobe [!DNL Target] designed for both typical web implementations and Single Page Applications (SPAs).
 title: How Do I Migrate from mbox.js to at.js?
 feature: at.js
 role: Developer